RedisLabs/redislabs-docs/content/rs/getting-started/docker/windows.md

 Note: Depending on your browser, you may see a certificate error.
 Simply choose "continue to the website" to get to the setup screen.

-![Redis Enterprise Pack Setup Screen](/images/rs/setup-windows.png?width=600&height=246)
+![Redis Enterprise Software Setup Screen](/images/rs/setup-windows.png?width=600&height=246)

 On the "node configuration" page, select your default settings and provide a cluster FQDN: "cluster.local".
 Then simply click the **Next** button.

-![Redis Enterprise Pack node configuration screen](/images/rs/setup2-windows-1.png?width=600&height=374)
+![Redis Enterprise Software node configuration screen](/images/rs/setup2-windows-1.png?width=600&height=374)

 If you don't have a license key, click the **Next** button to try the